 South Korea’s economic momentum has been improving, as on the back of higher consumption and government spending the economy grew by 0.9% quarter-on-quarter in the third quarter of 2014.

 (+) Well developed and diversified economy

 South Korea’s economy is the 14th-largest in the World with a relatively high GDP per capita.
 It has a strong, diversified and internationally highly competitive industrial and manufacturing base.

 (+) Strong democratic institutions

-Underpinned by a mature and stable democratic system, South Korea has strong institutions.
+Underpinned by a mature and stable democratic system, South Korea has relatively strong institutions.
 Especially the rule of law, regulatory quality and government effectiveness are solid.

 (-) Relations with North Korea

-(-) High household debt and dependence on external demand
+(-) High household debt

 A constitutional change in 1987 laid the foundation for the current stable multi-party democracy.
 South Korea’s political and business environment is dominated by close personal relationships and a strong influence of chaebols (large business conglomerates).
 The downside of this is economic nationalism and corruption.
 Since fighting between North and South Korea ceased in 1953 without a formal peace-treaty, the tense and uneasy relationship between the two nations remains an important downside risk.
 Tensions flare up from time to time, usually due to provocations initiated by the North Korean regime.